 He loves the diversity of his role and relishes the challenge of discovering what marketing works best for different countries and cultures.

 Henry is a market manager for AVANZA’s South-East Asian markets, including Singapore, Thailand and Malaysia.
-He is also responsible for developing AVANZA’s market presence in India and assisting in Australia.
+He is also responsible for developing AVANZA’s market presence in India and managing retail accounts in Australia.

 His key strengths lie in organisation and planning and he enjoys building long term relationships with key customers as well as growers.